Help for Emotional Dysregulation in Kids | Dr. Roseann Capanna-Hodge

 Parent Action Steps

-My child has thoughts of harming others, what can I do?
+My child has thoughts of harming others—what can I do?

-How is OCD and self harm connected?
+How are OCD and self-harm connected?

 Citations